 Do it yourself

-For users and partners that would like to implement their own raw image processing workflow software, we have published a series of tutorials and software on the use of RedEdge imagery and metadata for achieving the best results.
-You can find the tutorials and code in github here: MicaSense Image Processing.
+For users and partners that would like to implement their own raw image processing workflow, we have published a series of tutorials and software on the use of MicaSense imagery and metadata for achieving the best results.
+You can find the tutorials and code in Github here: MicaSense Image Processing.
+This allows you to calibrate and align your data for individual images to be stacked.
+If you do want an orthomosaic of your entire flight you will still need a program that stitches your images together.

 A reflectance map can be analyzed using a number of different indices, composites, and other insightful formulas.